The 1800s and Garibaldi

-The defeat of Napoleon at Waterloo (June 18, 1815) did not compromise the freedom of San Marino which, owing to a rather ambiguous diplomatic policy adopted up to that time, managed to maintain its independence even after the Congress of Vienna in 1815.
-In fact, thanks to the prudent refusal to Napoleon’s proposal in 1797 to extend its territories, San Marino was not considered to be an ally of France.
+Napoleon’s defeat at Waterloo (June 18, 1815) did not affect the freedom of San Marino, which, thanks to the somewhat ambiguous attitude adopted up to that time, managed to maintain its independence even after the Congress of Vienna (1815), as it could not be defined as an ally of France, thanks to its prescient refusal to expand its territory at Napoleon’s proposal in 1797.

-The rebirth of San Marino during this difficult period has been attributed to the Regent Antonio Onofri, who will, from then on, be called the "Father of the Country" (Antonio Onofri died on February 25, 1825).
+The rebirth of San Marino during this troubled period can be attributed to Antonio Onofri, the Captain Regent, to whom would later be attributed the epithet “father of the Fatherland” (he died on February 25, 1825).

 During the Italian Resurgence, San Marino constituted a safe haven for many of the people who participated in the liberal uprisings of those years, in which, among other things, some San Marino citizens also took part.

 Total is San Marino’s support for those fighting for the affirmation of the principles of freedom and independence that have always been defended in the Republic.

 This position turns out not to be easy to maintain when faced with Austria and the Papal State, which is why Garibaldi’s request to be allowed to transit within San Marino, which came in July 1849 after the capitulation of the Roman Republic, was not immediately granted.
 Garibaldi at that time attempted to reach Venice, the only surviving republic that still managed to resist the Austrians, but near Macerata Feltria he found himself surrounded by four armies.

 The only chance of salvation was the small Republic.
 Therefore Garibaldi repeated his request by sending two messengers and, without waiting for a reply, with his wife Anita and the remaining 1,500 men crossed the borders of San Marino.